syswonder/ruxgo/README.md

 Ruxgo is a Cargo-like build tool for building C and C++ applications that relies solely on a Toml file.

-**To start using Ruxgo**, learn more at [The Ruxgo Book](https://syswonder.github.io/ruxgo/).
+**To start using Ruxgo**, learn more at [The Ruxgo Book](https://ruxgo.syswonder.org/).

 🚧 Working In Progress.

 ## Installation

 To build the `ruxgo` executable from source, you will first need to install Rust and Cargo.
 Follow the instructions on the [Rust installation page](https://www.rust-lang.org/tools/install).
-Ruxgo currently requires at least Rust version 1.70.
+Ruxgo currently requires at least Rust version 1.74.

 Once you have installed Rust, the following command can be used to build and install Ruxgo:

 ```sh
 cargo install --git https://github.com/syswonder/ruxgo.git ruxgo
 ```

-This will automatically download Ruxgo, build it, and install it in Cargo's global binary directory (`~/.cargo/bin/` by default).

-To uninstall, run the command `cargo uninstall ruxgo`.

-**Note:**

-If you have problems with the installation, you may need to install some build dependencies, refer to [README.md](https://github.com/syswonder/ruxos?tab=readme-ov-file#install-build-dependencies) under RuxOS.

-## Features & TODOs

-* [x] Multithreaded and incremental builds
-* [x] Supports static libs and dynamic libs
-* [x] Support for building on RuxOS
-* [x] Supported ruxlibc and ruxmusl
-* [x] Can generate compile_commands.json
-* [x] Package management
-* [ ] Automatically parses Makefiles

 ## Usage